🧬

 Common inquiries about the breed

-They can be good with children, but due to their small size, they are better suited for older, respectful children.
+They are generally affectionate, but due to their small size, they are best suited for families with older, respectful children.

-They are alert dogs and will bark to announce visitors, making them excellent watchdogs.
+They are alert dogs and will bark to announce visitors, but they are not typically nuisance barkers if properly trained.

 View Official FCI Standard